- img 3 loading...

 NOTE: The full documentation for Horizon is now contained inside multiple articles in the article tab.

-Horizon completely overhauls Fallout 4 in an effort to rebalance and expand the entire game.
+Horizon completely overhauls Fallout 4 in order to rebalance and expand the entire game.

 Exploration, crafting, and survival, are key aspects of the Fallout games.
 Unfortunately they sometimes quickly fall to the wayside and become boring, uneventful, and lose their purpose after a few levels.
-Horizon attempts to reclaim these aspects, by making your entire playthrough more challenging and interesting.
+Horizon reclaims these aspects, by making your entire playthrough more challenging and interesting.

 Horizon is created for and balanced around Survival Mode, but it can technically be played without it.
 I have included 4 optional difficulty modes so that Fallout players of all skill levels can enjoy survival mode and the changes Horizon introduces.